learnlatex/learnlatex.github.io/en/help.md

 ## Navigating the site

-The course consists of 15 core lessons reached from the table of contents on the [home page](/).
+The course consists of 15 core lessons that can be reached from the table of contents on the [home page](/).

 Each lesson has a link to one associated lesson on the same subject that goes in to greater depth.
 It should be possible to work through